5l1v3r1/asnscraper/README.md

 # Run

-Put AS numbers in the asns.txt

-and
+Create a list with asn numbers and

-python3 asn.py
+python3 asn.py asns.txt

 All ip ranges will be added into your ranges.lst in several seconds...